Summary

 2022

-On November 20, 2021, incumbent U.S. Representative Eddie Bernice Johnson of Texas’s 30th congressional district announced she would not seek reelection in 2022.[11]
+On November 20, 2021, incumbent representative Eddie Bernice Johnson of Texas’s 30th congressional district announced she would not seek reelection in 2022.[17]
 Four days later, Crockett declared her candidacy for the seat.
-Johnson simultaneously announced that she was backing Crockett.[12][13]
-Crockett also received extensive financial support from Super PACs aligned with the cryptocurrency industry, with Sam Bankman-Fried‘s Protect Our Future PAC giving $1 million in support of her campaign.[14]
-In the Democratic primary election, Crockett and Jane Hope Hamilton, an aide to Marc Veasey, advanced to a runoff election,[15] which Crockett won.[16]
-She then won the general election on November 8.[17]
-Crockett was chosen to be the 118th Congress‘s freshman class representative.[1]
+Johnson simultaneously announced that she was backing Crockett.[18][19]
+Crockett also received extensive financial support from Super PACs aligned with the cryptocurrency industry, with Sam Bankman-Fried‘s Protect Our Future PAC giving $1 million in support of her campaign.[20]
+In the Democratic primary election, Crockett and Jane Hope Hamilton, an aide to U.S. representative Marc Veasey, advanced to a runoff election,[21] which Crockett won.[22]
+She then won the general election on November 8.[23]

 Tenure

-In a 2023 impeachment hearing of President Biden, Crockett criticized fellow congresswoman Marjorie Taylor Greene and other Republicans for being hypocritical.
-She claimed that those launching the impeachment inquiry, those who brought forth charges against President Biden, were ignoring documented evidence of President Trump’s own criminal criminal offenses; she held up photos from the FBI search of Mar-a-Lago, depicting Trump storing classified documents inside a bathroom and other locations lacking security, and remarked, “These are our national secrets—looks like in the shitter to me.”[24][25][26]
+During the 118th Congress, Crockett served as the Democratic freshman class representative between the House Democratic leadership and the approximately 35 newly-elected Democratic members.[24]
+In a 2023 impeachment hearing for President Joe Biden, Crockett accused fellow congresswoman Marjorie Taylor Greene and other Republicans of hypocrisy.
+She claimed that those launching the impeachment inquiry, and those who brought forth charges against Biden, were ignoring documented evidence of President Donald Trump‘s own criminal offenses; she displayed photos from the FBI search of Mar-a-Lago, depicting Trump storing classified documents inside a bathroom (and in other locations lacking security), to which she remarked, “These are our national secrets—looks like in the shitter to me.”[25][26]

 Caucus memberships